Who Is Dr. Velwetina—Really? What Is My Story?

 Until I realized that the Divine does not speak to us only through prayer, but through sacred touch as well.

-I was excommunicated for my faith in the body, for daring to build my own sanctuary of joyful surrender—a temple where bare skin is not a sin, but the language of love."
+I was exiled for my faith in the body — for daring to build my own sanctuary of joyful surrender, a temple where bare skin was not a sin, but the language of love.

 "Lord, make me an instrument of your peace.